What it is

 - Templates (folder: Meta/Templates)

-- Backlinks, Outgoing Links, Tags, Page Preview
+- Backlinks, Outgoing links, Tags, Page preview

-Step 3: Settings > Community Plugins > Turn off Restricted Mode.
+Step 3: Settings > Community plugins > Turn off Restricted mode.

-Install and enable these:
+Install and enable:

-- Calendar — visual calendar for daily notes
+- Calendar (visual calendar for daily notes)

-Step 4: Open the 'Start Here' note.
+Step 5: Open the 'Start Here' note.
 It's an interactive tour of

 every Obsidian feature.
 Click around for a few minutes.